Residents Lane helps Waiheke residents board their preferred sailings and get home during especially busy times throughout the year.

 No, you will not need a Residents Lane Card if you have a monthly pass, 40-trip ticket or an off-island ticket.
 However, it will be needed to travel with any other pass types including Flexipass, AT Hop Card, Single trip ticket and AT Supergold card.

-We want to make this process as easy as possible for you - to be issued a Waiheke Residents Lane Card, all you need to do is bring proof that you either live or work on Waiheke Island to the Matiatia Ticket Office by Saturday, 21 December.
+We want to make this process as easy as possible for you - to be issued a Waiheke Residents Lane Card, all you need to do is bring proof that you either live or work on Waiheke Island to the Matiatia Ticket Office.

 Before 21 December, please use the honour system to use the Resident Lane and our crew will use their best judgement.
 They may ask you for your address on the island to verify.